wgolden117/PetSalonDatabase/README.md

 2. **Run in DataGrip**: Open the `.sql` file in DataGrip or your preferred SQL IDE.
 3. **Execute SQL**: Run the SQL code to create and populate the database tables.

-We hope this project serves as a useful tool for managing the core operations of a pet salon.
+We hope this project serves as a simple, useful tool for managing the core operations of a pet salon.